 Set up the programme to connect to server irc.freenode.net.
 (This as an IRC server, not a website.
 You don't use a browser - Internet Explorer, Firefox, or whatever - to connect to it.
 You use your IRC programme, Pidgin, or whatever).
 You choose a username - something like Joe1917 (numbers so that it doesn't duplicate another username already on the server), but not Joe Soap1917 (with a white space).

-Setup is especially easy for Pidgin, which offers you irc.freenode.net as the default server, and Colloquy, which offers you a window to type the name of the server you want.
+Setup is especially easy for Pidgin, which offers you irc.freenode.net as the default server.

 Once connected to the server, choose the command "Join channel" or "Join chat room" to join channel #wlsite.